 - Alignment with the business strategy

 - Attraction and retention of valuable staff

 - Link with performance and value creation

 - Consistency and fairness

+- Alignment with the Company's identity, mission and values

 Alignment with the business strategy Values, skills and conduct aligned with the business strategy are reinforced by having an overall compensation structure that includes a balanced package of fixed and variable, material and non-material components.
 This allows for an appraisal of the responsibilities and criticalities of the position held, the quality of the professional contribution and the results achieved in the short and medium/long term.
 Attraction and retention of valuable staff MFE believes the Remuneration Policy is a key vehicle for attracting, retaining and motivating key staff and for contributing to the creation of sustainable value over the medium and long term for all stakeholders.
 To this end, the Remuneration Policy is structured taking into account scenario analyses and to guarantee competitiveness with the outside market and to ensure internal equity, also consistently with the defined performance.
 Link with performance and value creation The use of a variable component of the remuneration, split into a short-term and a medium-long-term (share-based) component, makes the Remuneration Policy consistent with the creation of sustainable value for its shareholders and the growth of the market price of MFE's shares.
 Consistency and fairness Compensation tools are coherently structured to ensure fairness in terms of the level of responsibility assigned and contribution to the Group's performance and are monitored taking into account pay ratios within the Company.
+Alignment with the Compensation tools are designed to ensure full alignment with our identity, Company's identity, mission and values by linking remuneration to both individual and collective mission and values performance, incentivizing behaviours that reflect our core principles